TYPO3-Documentation/ddev-typo3-docs/README.md

 > [!CAUTION]
 > The live rendering is currently experimental.
 Use at your own risk.
-> Side effects can be: Deletion of files in `/Documentation/`, memory
+> Side effects could be (not that we know of ywr): Deletion of files
-> leaks on long runtime, resource exhaustion.
+> in `/Documentation/`, memory leaks on long runtime, resource exhaustion.
 > Please report any bugs you find!

 Prerequisites: